pschmitt/zabbix-template-reboot-required/README.md

 Bear in mind that this file should be owned by root and its permissions set to `0600`.

-2. You obviously also need to make the script available as well: `-v ./reboot-required.sh:/usr/local/bin/reboot-required.sh`
+2. You obviously also need to make the script available as well: `-v ./zbx-reboot-required.sh:/usr/local/bin/zbx-reboot-required.sh`

+3. Don't forget the config: `-v ./zabbix_agentd.conf.d/reboot-required.docker.conf:/etc/zabbix/zabbix_agentd.d/reboot-required.conf:ro`

-3. To be able to chroot inside the host you need mount the rootfs like so: `-v /:/rootfs:ro`.
+4. To be able to chroot inside the host you need mount the rootfs like so: `-v /:/rootfs:ro`.

 ### OpenWRT